Holly-Horwood/keto_kitchen/README.md

 -   Most images were supplied by Pixabay and Flickr
 - All other images supplied by Holly Horwood
 - Favicon was generated using favicon.io
+- Python code in app.py `if 'image_file' in request.files and request.files['image_file'].filename:` courtesy of Dick Vlaanderen
 -   File size uploaded image checker and file preview Javascript Code, Original code courtesy of nkon https://stackoverflow.com/questions/4459379/preview-an-image-before-it-is-uploaded
 -   Star ratings widget courtesy of https://rating-widget.com/
 -   Google fonts: Kaushan Script